For the 2025 school year, there is 1 public high school serving 305 students in Hickman County, KY.

 The top ranked public high school in Hickman County, KY is Hickman County High School.
 Overall testing rank is based on a school's combined math and reading proficiency test score ranking.

-Hickman County, KY public high school have a Graduation Rate of 90%, which is equal to the Kentucky average of 90%.
+Hickman County, KY public high school have a Graduation Rate of 90%, which is less than the Kentucky average of 92%.

 The school with highest graduation rate is Hickman County High School, with ≥90% graduation rate.
 Read more about public school graduation rate statistics in Kentucky or national school graduation rate statistics.